CHILE

 UK, EU & US passport holders:

-Citizens from the UK, EU, and US generally do not require a visa for tourist stays up to 90 days.
+Citizens from the UK, EU, and US generally do not need a visa for tourist stays up to 90 days.
 Upon arrival, you will typically receive a tourist card (tarjeta de turismo), which is an A5-sized white form.
 It is crucial to keep this form safe as you must present it when leaving the country.
 If lost, you can request a copy online from the Chilean investigative police (PDI) or visit a local PDI office.

 Important Notes: